Analysis | Are Covid Shots Working? What the Real World Tells Us

 7. What makes delta more tricky?

 Vaccines have been shown to reduce the concentration of virus particles, or viral loads, in the airways of individuals who become infected.
-But delta is associated with viral loads that are 1,200-times higher in newly infected individuals compared with the original coronavirus strain -- a feature that helps delta spread as easily as chickenpox.
+But delta is associated with viral loads that are 1,200 times higher in newly infected individuals compared with the original coronavirus strain -- a feature that helps delta spread as easily as chickenpox.
+That was seen in a dramatic outbreak in Provincetown, Massachusetts, in mid-to-late July, in which about three-quarters of the 469 Covid cases detected occurred in fully vaccinated people.
 The U.S. Centers for Disease Control and Prevention recently recommended people return to wearing masks indoors in some situations.
 It considers delta more prone to breaking through vaccine-induced immunity and says it may cause more severe disease than all other forms of the virus, the New York Times reported in late July, citing an internal document that argues officials must “acknowledge the war has changed.”

-• Related QuickTakes on coronavirus variants, including delta, vaccine nationalism, Covid vaccine reactions, breakthrough infections and mRNA vaccines.

-• A list of Covid vaccines evaluated by the WHO, vaccine effectiveness studies, and the agency’s vaccine toolkit.

 More stories like this are available on bloomberg.com